lmlovas/my-portfolio/README.md

 # My Portfolio

-A home page that provides the viewwer the option of being redirected to my linkedIn profile or github account.
+A homepage that provides the viewer the option of being redirected to my linkedIn profile or github account.